 Expected to be completed (Last Patient Last Visit): December 2020

-Patient enrollment is ongoing at 10 centers in Sweden, one center in Finland (Helsinki), five in Denmark, and one in Norway.
-Iceland is ready to start.
+Patient enrollment is ongoing at 11 centers in Sweden, four centers in Finland, five in Denmark, four in Norway and one on Iceland.
+Holland is ready to start.

 To increase the understanding about what the optimal pharmaceutical treatment is for patients with early rheumatoid arthritis.